zachmccabe/zachmccabe.github.io/tools.md

 + Pleco with lots of add-ons

-More than 10 years ago, I bought my first smartphone just so to get Pleco's suite of Chinese language tools and dictionaries.
+More than 10 years ago, I bought my first smartphone just to get Pleco's suite of Chinese language tools and dictionaries.
 Many smartphones later, it's still my favorite app.

 + The DAM Book
 + Photo Mechanic v6